 $ sudo mkdir -p /var/data/gluster/brick

-For production, create the brick on a dedicated partition instead of the system directory.
+For production, place each brick on a dedicated partition or block device instead of the operating system filesystem.

 XFS is the recommended filesystem type for GlusterFS volumes.